-Since franchised MOT dealerships tend to be more expensive, sometimes through hidden fees, you’ll need a few extra arrangements.
+Since franchised MOT dealerships tend to be more expensive, you’ll need a few extra arrangements.
 Specifically, you will need to compare deals and ask for a full price breakdown before booking your MOT test.

 The process of selling a car without an MOT isn’t much different than any other situation where you sell a used car.
 In the case of an invalid or failed MOT, you will need to find potential buyers and explain the situation.
 When you move past the negotiation process, all the other steps are the same.

 From the buyer’s perspective, a car without an MOT presents two major issues: